 It sometimes takes a few minutes for the tunnels to begin working after the configuration wizard completes.

 To ping, log into the pfSense instance via SSH and execute

 prompt.
 For the previous example of 169.254.253.22, the proper syntax is:

 ping -S 169.254.253.22 169.254.253.21

 When pinging from a shell prompt, it is possible leave the command running indefinitely and interrupt it there is a response.

-It is also possible to ping via the Diagnostics -> Ping page by selecting the appropriate source address and entering the remote tunnel inside address in the “Host” field.
-This will only send a limited number of ping packets, so you may need to repeat this a few times.
+It is also possible to ping via the Diagnostics -> Ping page by selecting the appropriate source address and entering the remote tunnel inside address in the Host field.
+This will only send a limited number of ping packets, so it may be necessary to repeat this a few times.